Siaz0/HexStart/README.md

 Many investigations involve jumping between multiple tools, notes, and references.

-HEXSTART aims to simplify that process by providing a unified workspace where artifacts can be analyzed, findings organized, and investigations documented without leaving the terminal.
+HEXINTEL aims to simplify that process by providing a unified workspace where artifacts can be analyzed, findings organized, and investigations documented without leaving the terminal.

 Use Cases